timo-cpr/genome_liftover/README.md

 It is required to load a python module before running the script.
 eg. module load anaconda3/2021.05

-## Example for running code from commandline:
+## Example for running code from command line:
 python genome_liftover.py --infile {INFILE_PATH} --outfile {OUTFILE_PATH} --idxCHR {INDEX_OF_CHR_COLUMN} --idxBP {INDEX_OF_BP_COLUMN} --liftover {PATH_TO_LIFTOVER_CHAIN_FILE}

 example: